rjellis/pijp-dti/README.md

 **Open a GUI to QC the automated skull stripping**

 Selecting **'Pass', 'Fail', or 'Edit'** sets the result for the case being QC'd.
-Runs SegQC if 'pass' is selected.
+Runs SegQC if 'pass' is submitted.

 ### SegQC

 **Open a GUI to QC the tissue segmentation**

-Runs WarpQC if 'pass' is selected.
+Runs WarpQC if 'pass' is submitted.
 Queues up cases where MaskQC is passed or edited cases where RoiStats has an outcome of 'Redone.'

 ### WarpQC